How To Develop a Growth Mindset: Here’s How I Did It

 • I’m glad about them because they made me stronger

-• It’s providing me with the anger I need to move ahead
+• It’s providing me the anger I need to move ahead

 • I’m proud that I did it no matter the result